Sasha Floru ’20 was named the 2020 Student of the Year by the Rhode Island Foreign Language Association.

 The Upper School offers a rich and diverse curriculum to students in Grades 9 through 12.
 Students advance through a challenging academic program that provides an exceptional grounding in English, history, world languages, mathematics, the sciences, technology, visual arts, music, theater, and physical and health education.
 A wide array of electives, honors courses, and interdisciplinary offerings add depth and breadth to the academic experience and allow students to chart their own course once they have completed core requirements in each discipline.

 Upper School News

 This year, as part of the Independent Study program, students who have embarked on these intellectual journeys have been asked to blog about their experience, sharing their curiosity, academic process, and hopes for discovery with you.
-Today, we hear from Bea Goggin '20 about her Independent Study–Girls on the Autism Spectrum.
+Today, we hear from Elise Hasseltine '20 about her Independent Study–#MeToo and the Media.

 Amelia Lambert ’20 was honored at the State House this week as one of Rhode Island’s recipients of the Hobey Baker High School Character Award.